All Episodes

 Not that the Republicans are going to shut them out, but they just don't have any power.

-If they want to have a role in anything coming out of the House of Representatives for their own re-election efforts, they're going to have to sign up with the Republicans here.
+If they want to have a role in anything coming out of the House of Representatives for their own reelection efforts, they're going to have to sign up with the Republicans here.

-And as far as the blue dogs are concerned, Pelosi is still upset that a whole bunch of them are still in there.
+And as far as the blue dogs are concerned, Pelosi is still upset that a whole bunch of them are still in there, and she is still willing to thin the herd.

-Pelosi would love it if there were only 150 Democrats in the House, as long as they were full-fledged 100% leftists.
+Pelosi would love it if there are only 150 Democrats in the House, as long as they were full-fledged, 100% leftists, no moderate Democrats, no blue dogs, of which there really aren't any anyway, but in her way of thinking.

-So all these hand-wringing stories that the plight of the Democrats, oh, it's so bad that Pelosi doesn't want anything to do with them.
+Pelosi doesn't want anything to do with them.

 Brief time out, my friends.